 Prime Properties knows that such claims could occur.
 To protect itself, it has included an additional insured provision in your lease.
 The clause requires you to purchase a general liability policy that lists Prime Properties as an additional insured.

 Additional Insured Coverage

-Virtually all additional insured endorsements used to cover landlords contain limitations.
-For instance, the standard ISO endorsement limits coverage to the person or organization listed in the endorsement.
-The landlord is covered only for his or her liability for the ownership, maintenance or use of the premises (or part thereof) that is leased to you and described in the endorsement.
+Most additional insured endorsements for landlords afford scheduled coverage only.
+That is, they limit coverage to the landlord listed in the endorsement.
+The landlord is typically covered only for its liability for the ownership, maintenance or use of the premises (or part thereof) leased to you and described in the endorsement.

-Finally, some additional insured endorsements afford no broader coverage, or greater limits, for a landlord than you are obligated to provide under the contract.
-In other words, if the contract terms require less coverage for the landlord than is provided by the policy, the contract terms will apply.
+The ISO endorsement also states that it will not afford broader coverage or higher limits than you are obligated to provide under the contract.
+If the lease requires less coverage for the landlord than is provided by the policy, the contract terms will apply.
 For example, suppose your lease requires you to insure your landlord at a limit of $500,000.
-If a claim is filed against the landlord and your policy provides a $1 million limit, the suit against the landlord will be subject to the $500,000 limit (the limit required by the contract).
+If a $750,000 claim is filed against the landlord and your policy provides a $1 million limit, your insurer will not pay more than $500,000, the limit required by the contract.

 Many commercial leases contain requirements regarding liability insurance.
 Typically, a landlord will require you to purchase a specific limit (such as $1 million per occurrence) of general liability insurance and to cover the landlord as an additional insured.
 The lease may specify certain coverages your policy must include.
 Your agent or broker can help you determine whether the required coverages are included in your policy.

 Some leases contain conditions that are difficult to satisfy.
 An example is a requirement that your insurer notify your landlord 30 days in advance if your policy is canceled.
 Some insurers will agree to send cancellation notices to additional insureds but many will not.